PeterNaydenov/grunt-layered-themes/README.md

 ```
 Filename will be filename in result folder. 'file.css' will combine content of file.css,file-name.css,file-header.css;

+###Suffix
-- **Suffix**: Option to organize content from same key on different way.
+Option to organize content from same key on different way.
 Include different variables and libraries or set different media queries.
 Suffixes are controlled by save matrix object.

+###Theme
-- **Theme** : Full set of CSS files closed in one folder.
+Full set of CSS files closed in one folder.
 Name of the theme is name of the folder.
 All themes are subfolders of 'src' folder;

+###Save Matrix
-- **Save Matrix** : Set of rules about combining content, media queries and folders.
+Set of rules about combining content, media queries and folders.
 Save matrix is coming as a result of theme engine;

+###Theme engine
-- **Theme engine**: Algorithm that provide as a result 'save matrix'.
+Algorithm that provide as a result 'save matrix'.
 The simplest engine is just manual edit of 'save matrix';

+###Slave Themes
-- **Slave Themes**: All theme names used in congiguration that are not used as theme default.
+All theme names used in congiguration that are not used as theme default.

+###MainKey
-- **MainKey**: Internal framework mechanism provides auto renaming of mainKey.
+Internal framework mechanism provides auto renaming of mainKey.
 MainKey is content key with name of the theme.
 Default renaming is set to 'main'.
 Example:

 ```
  |-desk|